Ranjan1501/Ranjan1501/README.md

 <br />

 ### About Me 🚀
 🌱 I’m a Full stack developer with specilization in MERN Stack. </br>
-👨‍💻  I am passionate, persistant about Web Dev & I enjoy learning new things. </br>
+👨‍💻  I am dedicated, committed and persistant about Web Develpemnt & I enjoy learning new things. </br>